Linda Jo Van Eldik, PhD

 University of Kentucky

-Dr. Van Eldik has received a number of honors during her career, including a Zenith Award from the Alzheimer’s Association and a NIA MERIT award.
-She previously served on the Alzheimer’s Association Medical and Scientific Advisory Council and currently serves on the Alzheimer’s Drug Discovery Foundation Scientific Review Board, the Weston Brain Institute Scientific Advisory Committee and American Federation for Aging Research National Scientific Advisory Council.
+Dr. Van Eldik has received a number of honors during her career, including a Zenith Award from the Alzheimer’s Association and an NIA MERIT award.
+She previously served on the Alzheimer’s Association Medical and Scientific Advisory Council and currently serves on the Alzheimer’s Drug Discovery Foundation Scientific Review Board and American Federation for Aging Research National Scientific Advisory Council.